Chinati Foundation (Marfa, Texas, USA)_Overwhelmed by the vast space

 This foundation was established in 1986 by Donald Judd, a representative author of minimalism.
 Donald Judd moved to Marfa from New York and founded the Chinati Foundation.
 The site was originally a World War II American military base, which was purchased by Donald Judd and constructed by renovating the existing facility.

 The artworks are open to the public through guided tours.
-When I visited, there was a choice between a selection tour and a full tour, but since the selection tour takes 3 hours and the full tour takes 6 hours, I chose the selection tour.
-There were two of us on the selection tour, but there was no one else there besides us, so it was essentially a private tour.
+When I visited, there was a choice between a selection tour and a full tour.
+I chose the selection tour since the selection tour takes 3 hours and the full tour takes 6 hours.
+There were two of us on the selection tour.
+There was no one else there besides us, so it was essentially a private tour.
 During the selection tour, we saw four artworks.
-It did not take 3 hours because it was just the two of us, but it took more than 2 hours.
+It did not take 3 hours because it was just the two of us, however it took more than 2 hours.
 All of them are impressive artworks.

 作品リスト